solsticedhiver/anzan/README.md

 If telemetry is allowed, a unique random ID is generated, and used along side each TTS request to our server **sorobanexam.org**.
 It is kept for all next runs of the app.
 This helps us to keep track of the number of users of our app.

 So calling it telemetry is a little far-fetched.
+The option was made at first with the idea of tracking more use of the app, like button clicked and so on; but it was later dropped.

 If it is disabled, a unique ID is created at each start of the app, instead.